Why would you cruise on anything other than a Rapido Trimaran?

 Even in the storms of the southern oceans, trimarans are safe, easy to handle and faster on all points of sail due to their wide beam and light weight.
 In 2008, for example, Francis Joyon on IDEC SPORT was the first person to sail solo on a trimaran, non-stop, around the world.
 Joyon took just 57 days – a staggering 21 days faster than the fastest monohull.
 The current trimaran record to circumnavigate the world is 40 days.
 Rapido Trimarans are committed to building the best ocean cruising trimaran in the world!

-The Rapido 60 comes with comfortable and spacious nets measuring 6.3m x 3m (that’s 18.9 m2…) on each side of the Rapido 60.
+And then there's the nets on each side of a Rapido.
 The nets provide enormous space to play or lounge upon when the fish are not biting.
 They also provide an exhilarating vantage point when cruising to watch the water rush by beneath.

 A Rapido Trimaran has a lovely stable, heeling motion of between 5 and 10 degrees.